 If you need help for a substance use problem call us at this number 24 hours a day, 7 days a week.
 843-365-8884

-SBHS never stopped seeing clients and providing services, but we did those through telehealth in order to adhere to the government guidelines and to keep our staff and clients safe.
+SBHS has never stopped seeing clients and providing services, but we do them primarily through telehealth in order to adhere to the government guidelines and to keep our staff and clients safe.
 If that’s what you are most comfortable with as social distancing guidelines are relaxed, we plan to keep those as part of our services.
-We have begun the process of slowly opening our physical locations.
-Over the next few weeks we’ll be announcing when we’ll start doing in-person sessions and assessments.
-We will have groups again, but they will not begin right away as we are working on details to make them as safe as possible.
+Our Wise Road location is open but we strongly encourage you to call ahead to make an appointment.
+Masks are required when you enter the building.
+Groups are on hold at this time.

-Staff and clients will be encouraged to wear a mask in the building.
+Staff and clients are required to wear masks when in common areas such as the lobby and group rooms.
 Just as you’ve seen at local restaurants and stores, we have added plexiglass to where our front desk staff sit, and we have increased cleaning of high traffic areas such as the lobby and bathrooms.
 You’ll notice floor markers throughout the building showing six-foot distances to maintain in areas where we have more people and we will also be limiting the number of people in the lobby.
 With no groups going on, we are turning our group rooms into “interview” rooms.
 This just means that instead of going to your counselor’s office, you’ll go to a group room to complete your assessment or session.
 This allows for plenty of room between persons while still maintaining your confidentiality.
 We even have a plan to be able to offer sessions in the outdoors if you prefer!

 Our number one priority is the safety of the clients we serve and our employees so we will be moving slowly in order to do what is best for everyone.
 If you or someone you know has a substance use disorder, please call us today.
 You are not alone.
 We can help!